rijacklin/data-structures-cc/ch02/ch02-notes.md

 ## 2.2 | FastArrayStack: An Optimized ArrayStack

-- Implements the List interface using a backing array.
-  Ignoring the cost of calls to resize, an ArrayStack supports:

-  - get(i) and set(i, x) in O(1) time per operation; and
-  - add(i, x) and remove(i) in O(1 + n - i) time per operation

-- Further, beginning with an empty ArrayStack, performing any sequence of m add(i, x) and remove(i) operations results in a total of O(m) time cost per resize operation (amortized analysis).

-- Stack operations push(x) and pop() can be implemented as add(n, x) and remove(n -1), respectively, in O(1) amortized time.
+- Same as ArrayStack above but uses the more efficient C++ standard library function `std::copy(a0, a1, b)` for copying operations.

+- Although the function does not asymptotically decrease the running time, it can stil be a worthwhile optimization.

+---

 ## 2.3 | ArrayQueue: An Array-Based Queue

 - Implements the (FIFO) Queue interface using a backing array.

-  Allows for efficient addition to one end of the sequence and removal from the other end.
+- Allows for efficient addition to one end of the sequence and removal from the other end.

+  - `n` is the number of elements in the data structure.
+  - `j` is the head of the Queue.
+  - `j + n - 1` is the (implicit) tail of the Queue.
+  - All of the values in between the head and tail are represented by modulo a.length (the elements wrap around the ends as necessary).

 - Elements are removed (using remove()) in the same order they are added (using add(x))

+### Theorem

+- Implements the (FIFO) Queue interface.

-- Ignoring the cost of calls to resize, an ArrayStack supports:
+- Ignoring the cost of calls to resize, an ArrayQueue supports:

   - add(x) and remove() in O(1) time per operation

-- Further, beginning with an empty ArrayQueue, performing any sequence of m add(i, x) and remove(i) operations results in a total of O(m) time cost per resize operation (amortized analysis).
+- Furthermore, beginning with an empty ArrayQueue, performing any sequence of m add(x) and remove() operations results in a total of O(m) time cost per resize operation (amortized analysis).

+### Calculations

 - Using modular arithmetic, array queue simulates an infinite array as i % a.length always gives a value in the range 0, ..., a.length - 1.

+  - `a === r (mod n)` can be written as `a = k * n + r` (where r is remainder).
+  - Solving this equation, `a - r = k * n` or `n / (a - r)` (meaning `a - r` is
+    a multiple of n).

 - Array a is treated like a circular array in which indices larger than a.length - 1 "wrap around" to the beginning of the array.

+---

 ## 2.4 | ArrayDequeue: Fast Deque Operations Using an Array

-- Implements the List interface by using the same circular array technique used to represent an ArrayQueue.
+- Implements the full List interface by using the same circular array technique used to represent an ArrayQueue:

+  - get(i) | return a[j+i % a.length]
+  - set(i, x) | a[j+i % a.length] = x
+  - add(i, x) | Check if resize() needed, if i < n/2 shift elements left,
+    otherwise shift elements right, then set the index to x and increment n.
+  - remove(i) |

-- Allows for efficient addition and removal at both ends.
+- Allows for fast / efficient addition and removal at both ends.

+  - `n` is the number of elements in the data structure.
+  - `j` is the head of the Queue.
+  - `j + n - 1` is the (implicit) tail of the Queue.
+  - All of the values in between the head and tail are represented by modulo a.length (the elements wrap around the ends as necessary).

+### Theorem

 - Ignoring the cost of calls to resize, an ArrayDequeue supports:

   - get(i) and set(i, x) in O(1) time per operation; and
   - add(i, x) and remove(i) in O(1 + min{i, n - i}) time per operation

-- Further, beginning with an empty ArrayDequeue, performing any sequence of m add(i, x) and remove(i) operations results in a total of O(m) time cost per resize operation (amortized analysis).
+- Furthermore, beginning with an empty ArrayDequeue, performing any sequence of m add(i, x) and remove(i) operations results in a total of O(m) time cost per resize operation (amortized analysis).

+---

 ## 2.5 | DualArrayDequeue: Building a Deque from Two Stacks